knetikmedia/knetikcloud-java-client/README.md

         String grantType = "client_credentials"; // String | Grant type
         String clientId = "knetik"; // String | The id of the client String clientSecret = "clientSecret_example"; // String | The secret key of the client.
 Used only with a grant_type of client_credentials
         String username = "username_example"; // String | The username of the client.
-Used only with a grant_type of password
+Used only with a grant_type of password String password = "password_example"; // String | The password of the client.
+Used only with a grant_type of password String token = "token_example"; // String | The 3rd party authentication token.
+Used only with a grant_type of facebook, google, etc (social plugins)
-        String password = "password_example"; // String | The password of the client.
-Used only with a grant_type of password try {
+        String refreshToken = "refreshToken_example"; // String | The refresh token obtained during prior authentication.
+Used only with a grant_type of refresh_token try {
-            OAuth2Resource result = apiInstance.getOAuthToken(grantType, clientId, clientSecret, username, password);
+            OAuth2Resource result = apiInstance.getOAuthToken(grantType, clientId, clientSecret, username, password, token, refreshToken);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling AccessTokenApi#getOAuthToken");